stineje/HSCA_S24/code/README.md

 substituted for gdiv.c in steps 2 and 3.
 Or, you can use the Makefile given that easily compiles everything, provided you have Make installed.

+Warning:  this code is given to help you but it is no substitute for your brain in checking things.
+Never assume anything is right without checking it.